 Oh how I love clams and these Mexican Beer Little Neck Clams are no exception!

 I just still don’t understand how some people are so repulsed by the idea of even 1 gram of seafood!
-For me maybe it’s the fact that I am latina and seafood is a common stable in my culture so I grew up eating a lot of it or maybe the fact that my teenage years and early adulthood, I grew up in Long Island, NY.
-Whatever the case is, for me seafood is hands down my favorite food in the world!! 😋
+For me maybe it’s the fact that I am latina and seafood is a common stable in my culture so I grew up eating a lot of it or maybe the fact that my teenage years and early adulthood, I grew up in Long Island, NY where seafood is certainly not scarce.
+Whatever the case is, for me seafood is hands down my favorite food in the world!!

 With all the fish markets available to me, it was quite common for me to savor in my absolute favorite, a couple of times a week.